Attorneys for Zofran® Birth Defects Lawsuits

 Although Zofran® is approved by the Food & Drug Administration for use in treating nausea in patients undergoing chemotherapy and radiation therapy, it has never been approved for use in treating morning sickness.

 If you took Zofran® during your pregnancy and your child suffered from a birth defect, you need to know your rights.
+Product defects are a cause of personal injury, and we can help with filing a lawsuit.
 Contact Ventura Law today at 203-800-8000 for a free, confidential consultation about your case.

 Zofran® Linked to Oral Clefts and Heart Defects